Excited about studying abroad, but wondering how to pay for it?

 - Must be enrolled in an IES study abroad program

 Some scholarships are tied to a specific destination, region, or country.
 We have collected many of these below, organized by region.
-Scroll down to explore each region briefly and find relevant links to the scholarship opportunities you are interested in.
+Read on to explore each region briefly and find relevant links to the scholarship opportunities you are interested in.

 Scholarships for Study Abroad in Africa

 If you crave an unconventional, less-trodden study abroad path, Africa is a continent of incredible diversity and opportunity.
 Explore Northern Africa with its strong European and Middle Eastern influences, Western Africa and its booming cities, or Eastern and Southern Africa with their wildlife migration and safari experiences.
 All are possible if you study abroad in Africa!

 - The Heather Jow Leibowitz Memorial Scholarship: Named in honor of a School of Field Studies (SFS) alumni, this scholarship is offered for students who choose to study abroad with SFS in East Africa.
 Click here to learn more.